Parking/Public Transportation | Facilities | Juror Fees | Building Security | Reporting for Duty

 Jurors are encouraged to use public transportation when possible.
 Jurors arriving from within the Wasatch Front may easily utilize the UTA TRAX light rail system, as well as the FrontRunner commuter rail line.
 The courthouse is located between the Courthouse Station and Galivian Center stops on the light rail system.
 Using public transportation will help you eliminate parking problems.

 If you live over 80 miles, one way, from the Courthouse you may want to arrive in Salt Lake City a day before you are scheduled to report.
 Your meal and hotel costs will be reimbursed at the current daily government rate, plus the $40 jury duty allowance.
 You must submit a receipt from your hotel in order to reimbursed for your lodging costs; if you stay with a friend or relative, your daily reimbursement will be to cover your meals and incidentals only.
-Please refer to the enclosed traveler information sheet for current rates.
+Please refer to the traveler information link for current rates.

 Juror compensation checks will be mailed to you within twenty days of your appearance date.
 The daily attendance fee of $40 is taxable income by the Internal Revenue Service, and should be reported on your tax return next year (in most instances a form 1099 will not be provided).